Emergent Workload Inequality in Collective Excavation: Introduction

-Thus, we hypothesize that the mechanisms underlying workload inequality might be driven by local interactions in the tight tunnels in which the ants operate (Figure \ref{fig:nest_intro}B-C).
-These tunnels are consistently narrow (approximately 2 ant body widths wide) across a range of substrates \cite{gravish_climbing_2013}.
-Further, we hypothesize that by studying behavior of smaller (10$^{1}$ - 10$^{2}$) groups of individuals in the crowded environment of early nest construction, we can probe the pressures that lead to inactivity in these smaller groups, and thus result in widespread workload inequality in the larger collective.
-A systematic way to understand the role of crowding and confinement in workload inequality is to vary the group size in a fixed experimental area \cite{fewell2016scaling}.
-In this study, we experimentally vary group size to determine how crowding affects workload distribution.
-We show that inactivity scales sublinearly with group size; in particular, we show that the number of active ants in a given group scales as the square root of the total group size.
-Using both our experimental and cellular automata simulation methods, we argue that self-regulation of activity may be modulated by encounter rate or relative density of individuals in a tunnel.
-Through a mechanistic model, we then show how this square root scaling might emerge in constrained collective systems.
+We hypothesize that the mechanisms underlying workload inequality might be driven by local interactions in the tight tunnels in which the ants operate (Figure \ref{fig:nest_intro}B-C).
+These tunnels are consistently narrow (approximately 2 ant body widths wide) across a range of substrates; constructing narrow tunnels has been hypothesized as a means of offloading locomotor control to the environment \cite{gravish_climbing_2013}.
+In this paper, we study small groups of fire ants in such constrained environments to understand the mechanisms underlying workload inequality.
+We observe that inactivity scales sublinearly with group size; in particular, we show that the number of active ants in a given group scales as the square root of the total group size.
+Using both experimental and cellular automata simulation methods, we argue that self-regulation of activity may be modulated by encounter rate or relative density of individuals in a tunnel.
+Through an analytic model, we then show how a square root scaling in workload can emerge in constrained collective systems.